armytag/langs/qathebo/grammar/derivation.md

 #### _-ekʼa_

 This suffix derives a casual/nonserious abstract noun related to the base verb.
+The result is a Group 5 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"wander"</dd>